Main disadvantages of a corporate wiki

 As everyone is able to edit your wiki content this often leads to inconsistency across your knowledge documents.
 And you can even end up with inaccuracy and gaps in your knowledge, as you have no ways to control who can edit what.

 Modern Knowledge base softwares now provide more flexibility.
 Depending on the control you want to apply over the content being produced and stored you can define roles for writing and accessibility.
-The marketing team, for instance, might be able to read the product team content without editing it.
+The marketing team, for instance, might be able to read the product team content without editing it and the product team can have an overview of the general marketing plan in return.

 Furthermore, with comments features embedded in tools such as Slite, everyone can collaborate actively without leaving the content.